venovako/epblas/README.md

 The aim is to have (most of) the routines in single, double, and extended precisions not dependent on the Fortran library when `IEEE=0` (see below), but many routines instead depend on `libpvn`.

-In extended (80-bit Intel) precision, available only with `gfortran`, the real and complex routines have the prefixes `x` and `w`, respectively.
+In extended (80-bit Intel) precision, available only with `gfortran` on Intel-compatible platforms, the real and complex routines have the prefixes `x` and `w`, respectively.
 In quadruple (128-bit IEEE) precision, the prefixes are `q` and `y`.

-Please adjust `src/GNUmakefile` according to the comments within.
+The type-generic prefixes are `g` and `h`.

+Note that `XERBLA` no longer stops the program.
+Please see in `src/xerbla.F90` how the error handling is meant to work.

 ## Building

 First, clone and build [libpvn](https://github.com/venovako/libpvn).

+Please adjust `src/GNUmakefile` according to the comments within.
+Only `gfortran`, `ifx`, and `nvfortran` compilers will be supported.

 Then, from within the `src` subdirectory, call
 ```bash